marksherm04/horiseon/README.md

 #### Added "alt" attributes to all "img

-#### Took out "class=float-left/right" in html and added "float:right/left" to style sheet, also added "margin left/right" to the images to make them properly spaced out
+#### Took out "class=float-left/right" in html and added "float:right/left" to style sheet, also added "margin left/right" to the images to make them properly spaced out  - removed the float left and right tags in css that were standing alone